AndrewF26/MobileDev-Store-App/README.md

-# MobileDev-Store-App
-Mobile Shopping App Project
+# Mobile Shopping App Project
-by Andrew Ferrand

 This mobile application is designed to provide users with a seamless shopping experience from browsing electronic products to checkout.
 It includes features like user authentication, product browsing, a shopping cart, order management, and user profiles.